Academic Milestones: PhD Program by Year

 • a timeline for the dissertation research and writing from inception through completion, including travel to archives; and

-• an outline of the whole dissertation (chapters).
+• an outline of the whole dissertation (by chapter).

 10-12 weeks before examination date: